dimitri-nicolo/calico/security/rbac-tiered-policies.md

 #### User can read all policies across all tiers

 In this example, the `ClusterRole` is used to provide read access to all policy resource types across all tiers.
-In this case, there is no need to use both `ClusterRoleBindings` and `RoleBindings`, because this will apply across all namespaces to which the user has access
+In this case, there is no need to use both `ClusterRoleBindings` and `RoleBindings`, because this will apply across all namespaces to which the user has access.

 ```yaml
 kind: ClusterRole